-Supposedly, corporate has a social media agency that they work with, but she has no idea what service they actually provide.
-All she knows is that she has to pay corporate a certain amount each month for “marketing”.
+Supposedly, corporate had a social media agency that they worked with, but she had no idea what service they actually provided.
+All she knew was that she had to pay corporate a certain amount each month for “marketing”.

 How Local Brick-and-Mortars can Get Found on Google Maps

 If you’re a brand new startup, you have to wait till you’ve signed the lease and you can receive mail at the location.
 That’s how Google verifies that you’re a location for maps.
-(For home-based businesses, you shouldn’t use this as your house will show on the map.)
+(For home-based businesses, you just say to hide your address when setting up the account.)

 Instagram now has location tagging.
-You need to set up a business account on a mobile device.
+You need to set up a business account on a mobile device and link it to your Facebook business page.
 Add your website and your location.
 When you or a customer shares a picture or video, it can be tagged with your location.

 This is HUGE!
 Encourage customers to take pictures or videos with their phones then tag your business.